chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 ---
 **Classes**

-- Class A address
+- Class A
 	- Starting bit `0` .
-	- 8 network address bits.
+	- Has 8 network address bits.
-	- 24 host address bits.
+	- Has 24 host address bits.
 	- For general use.

+- Class B
-- Class B addresses have starting bit `10`.
+	- Starting bit `10`.
 	- 12 network bits.
 	- 12 host bits.
 	- For general use.

+- Class C
-- Class C addresses have starting bit `110`.
+	- Starting bit `110`.
 	- 24 nework bits.
 	- 8 host bits.
 	- For general use.

+- Class D
-- Class D addresses have starting bit `1110`.
+	- Starting bit `1110`.
 	- For multicasting.

+- Class E
-- Class E addresses have starting bit `1111`.
+	- Starting bit `1111`.
 	- For future use.

 For class A, B and C, all host bits set to `0` is used to represent network address.